Dan Hentschel

-Daniel George Hentschel (born June 4, 1996) is an American comedian and satirical creator, known for creating caricatures of himself and other original characters.
-Through his viral stunts, Hentschel has repeatedly pranked news outlets and viewers of his content into believing parody stories and advice.
+Daniel George Hentschel (born June 4, 1996) is an American actor, comedian, filmmaker, YouTuber, and satirist, known for creating caricatures of himself, and other satirical characters.
+Through his viral stunts, he has repeatedly deceived news outlets and viewers of his content into believing parody stories and advice.

+Hentschel first became a viral phenomenon after posting satirical relationship advice on TikTok in 2021.
+On his YouTube channel, he frequently films lengthy videos with absurd premises in his car.
+Hentschel's content has been mentioned by many news outlets including New York Post, Vice, Rolling Stone, and The Guardian.

 Early life and education

-Hentschel was raised in Harford County, Maryland.
+Daniel George Hentschel was born on June 4, 1996, and was raised in a Catholic household in Harford County, Maryland.
 He attended The John Carroll School.
 Hentschel won the first prize at the Baltimore High School Film Festival.
 He received a major in Dramatic Writing at Savannah College of Art and Design (SCAD) in Georgia.

 Hentschel first began working as a stand-up comedian in 2017 during his studies at SCAD, performing in two talent shows and becoming the Vice President of the college's stand-up comedy club.
+Hentschel later moved to Los Angeles, California.